-2.5.4.1.
-Patient safety is paramount and where staff have arranged for follow up care, they must ensure that the patient understands what to do if they deteriorate.
+- 2.5.4.1.
+Patient safety is paramount and where staff have arranged for follow-up care, they must ensure that the patient understands what to do if they deteriorate. - 2.5.4.2.
+Please refer to trust policy and procedure relating to Worsening Care Advice, Safety Netting, and arrangement for leaving patients in the care of a family member, friend, or other suitable person (where possible).